 Even if turtles don’t complain or protest much, it’s never fair to keep them within 4 walls all the time.
 Irrespective of the excellent arrangements you have made for basking and swimming, it’s crucial they receive some natural sunlight and fresh air once in a while.

-Thus, make sure that you occasionally take them for some backyard excursion and let them explore and forage on their own terms.
+Thus, make sure that you occasionally take them for some backyard excursions and let them explore and forage on their own terms.
 Most probably, they’ll also sit under the sun for some time to absorb much-needed warmth.

 However, you must supervise your turtle so that it doesn’t wander away to danger zones.